kaffineaddict/Raspbrewer/README.md

 ###Overview:
 Raspbrewer is designed to be a simple and easily modified automated home brewery control powered by the Raspberry Pi.

+###License:
+Raspbrewer is licensed under the MPL 2.0 license [Copy Found Here](https://github.com/KaffineAddict/Raspbrewer/blob/master/LICENSE)

+This simply means your can use the code and keep your changes private.
+If you modify the Raspbrewer files you must share the source of those files.

 ###Demonstration
 [Demonstration Video](https://youtu.be/usqvsCGNW-Y)